gempesaw/Browsermob-Proxy/README.md

 # ATTRIBUTES

+## server\_addr

+Optional: specify where the proxy server is; defaults to 127.0.0.1

 ## server\_port

-Required during manual instantiation.
-Indicate at what localhost port we should expect a Browsermob Server to be running.
+Optional: Indicate at what port we should expect a Browsermob Server to be running; defaults to 8080

     my $proxy = Browsermob::Proxy->new(server_port => 8080);